i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 #### Tithonian
 A working definition is near the base of the _Hybonoticeras hybonotum_ ammonite zone and lowest occurrence of _Gravesia_ genus, and the base of magnetic polarity chronozone M22An.

-Candidates GSSPs are at Mt.
+Possible candidates GSSPs are at Mt.
 Crussol or Canjuers (SE France) and Fornazzo (Sicily, S. Italy).

 The convenor of the Tithonian Working Group is Federico Olóriz Sáez, Departamento de Estratigrafía y Paleontología, Facultad de Ciencias – Universidad de Granada, Av.
 Fuentenueva s/n – 18071 Granada, e-mail: foloriz[AT]ugr.es